Resources for Parents of Children with Hearing Loss

 Michigan Alliance for Families works to provide services and support to Michigan families of children with disabilities.

-The University of Michigan has a social worker that works through a grant.
+The University of Michigan has a social worker who works through a grant.
 She works with families who have children with hearing loss to help with the emotional aspects of having a child with a disability.
-Please contact me if you'd be interested in this service and I will help you put this in place.
+Please contact me if you'd be interested in this service, and I will help you put this in place.

 Listed below are various web sites that provide support with learning sign language.
 "Signing Time" is a TV show that was on PBS.
 This is an excellent resource to teach yourself and your child new sign language.
 Ask Kelly Taylor to borrow a Signing Time DVD from our Parent Lending Library.